Bake Play Smile

 How do I bake fluffy, light scones?

 The secret is to not over-mix the dough in the Thermomix or over-work it on your floured board.
-The best scones come from dough that has been touched as least as possible!
+The best scones come from dough that's been touched as little as possible.

-Yes!
-This scones recipe is suitable to all models of the Thermomix.
+Yes, this scones recipe is suitable for all models of the Thermomix.

 Do I need to add the vanilla extract?

-Absolutely not!
-It comes down to personal preference.
-Personally I like the subtle vanilla flavour, however, I know others prefer their scones without it.
+No, it comes down to personal preference.
+Some people love the subtle vanilla flavour, while others prefer scones without it.

-The Thermomix machine is so perfect for whipping up all your favourite basics!
+The Thermomix is so perfect for whipping up all your favourite basics:

 A bowl filled with big fluffy scones.